vita-student-projects/Pedestrian_Intention_Prediction_gr56/report.md

 <div style="text-align: justify">&emsp; To begin this part, time was spent to get acquainted with MotionBert and run main functions created for this specific model such as the training or the testing.
 This step was important to get a more precise idea the current structure and work needed, of the functions to implement to adapt to our needs, and the ones to get rid of.</div>

-<div style="text-align: justify">&emsp; To process and extract data from the Dataset pickle file previously created and intended for our model, new Dataset subclasses (for bounding boxes only, and bounding boxes & 2D keypoints) returning the data in the right format for the training and testing DataLoader was created.</div>
+<div style="text-align: justify">&emsp; To process and extract data from the Dataset pickle file previously created and intended for our model, we created new Dataset subclasses (for bounding boxes only, for keypoints only and for bounding boxes & 2D keypoints) returning the data in the right format for the training and testing DataLoader was created.</div>

-<div style="text-align: justify">&emsp; A new training file was created implementing the important training, validating and evaluating function.
-This training file was modified to take into account the new Dataset subclasses, and a new specific configuration file *JAAD_train.yaml* previously created to store the network specifications and choosen training parameters.
-The training function is implementing a checkpoint system to save the best model, the last epoch, and to record the currently implemented metrics such as Loss, Accuracy, and F1.</div>
+<div style="text-align: justify">&emsp; A new training file was created implementing the important training, validating and evaluating function (to respectively train, test and evaluate the network).
+This training file was modified to take into account the new Dataset subclasses, and a new specific configuration file JAAD_train.yaml previously created to store the network specifications and choosen training parameters.

+In the training function we implemented a system to save the latest_epoch checkpoint, in order to be able to resume to it whenever we wanted, and a system that saves the best checkpoint (the one with the best accuracy).

+We also used tensorboard to create logs monitoring 3 metrics : the loss, the accuracy and the f1-score, this way we can use the tensorboard interface to visualizate the evolution of those score through the epoch for both training and testing.

+Finally we also used tensorboard to create a model visualization in order to explore freely in a visual interface the characteristic and structure of the model.</div>

 ### 2.3 - Inference Data Creation & Model Prediction